 Flowering: This is not a plant that is particularly known for its stunning flowers but it does occasionally produce spathes of white flowers especially on mature plants.
 The flowers on this plant can appear at any time of the year but mainly in summer but it is common for those plants that are kept indoors to not flower.
 Whilst it is called a flower, the spathe that this plant produces is more like a flower holder and is a green color and oval in shape.

 Displaying and growing: The Heart leaf can be grown as a trailer or climber plant.
-To grow as a trailer pinch out the stem tips, place the aerial roots in soil and allow the plant to grow bushy in appearance.
+To grow as a trailer pinch out the stem tips and allow the plant to grow bushy in appearance.

-Growing as a climber involves using a moss stick for the plant to attach its aerial roots.
+Growing as a climber involves using a moss stick for the plant to attach to and climb.
 This in my opinion is the best way to grow and much more fun.

 |Max Growth (approx):||1 - 1.5m or more.|